 Also Trazyn the Infinite, a Necron lord who collects various treasures throughout the galaxy.
 He could not care less about conquering anything, unlike most other Necrons, and generally has the demeanor of a jovial elderly man who owns a toy store.
 At one point, he was attacked by a few Imperial Guard platoons.
 He later sent a message to their commander stating that while they put up some unnecessary resistance during the transaction, he was genuinely grateful that he received the last few specimens he needed to complete his 'Guard platoon' collection (as what he presumed were gifts).
+He even sent a gift of his own back to her (the fact that it was a Fifth-dimensional maze she's apparently still stuck in notwithstanding).

 The bread and butter of both World Of Darkness gamelines by White Wolf.

-New World Of Darkness: This is especially common in the Vampire The Requiem gameline.
+New World of Darkness: This is especially common in the Vampire: The Requiem gameline.
 Since vampires are evil within the context of mundane human in-game morality, they do what they can to prevent themselves from appearing evil.
 The Ventrue and the Daeva clans, particularly, thrive on this trope, even going so far as to have an active rivalry between each other as to which style of manipulation (Honey vs. Vinegar) is superior.
 Unlike their Masquerade counterparts, the Nosferatu of Requiem can also handily play within this trope, and can even outdo their classier and prettier opponents.

 In the Mekhet clanbook, Frances is funny, sweet, apologetic, and into indie music.
 She also brainwashes a house full of female students so she can feed on them, turns her boyfriend into her devoted ghoul ("I think I've broken him"), and toys with a female executive before killing her in the most humiliating way possible.